Volume index of production in construction

 Sampling: A stratified simple random sample

-The sample includes all enterprises with at least 20 employees and NACE Rev. 2.
-F 4213 with at least 5 employees.
-Units with fewer employees are surveyed at random using stratified simple random sampling.
-Statistical units with less than 5 employees (except NACE Rev. 2 F 4322, 4332, 4334, 4339 - with less than 20 employees and NACE Rev. 2 F 4333, 4399 with less than 7 employees) are valued, using administrative data (volume of VAT transactions).
+The sample includes all enterprises with at least 20 employees, as well as enterprises in NACE Rev. 2 classes F4213 and F4212 with at least 5 employees.
+Units with fewer employees are surveyed using a stratified simple random sample.
+Statistical units with fewer than 5 employees (except those in NACE Rev. 2 classes F4322, F4332, F4334, F4339 with fewer than 20 employees, and F4333, F4399 with fewer than 7 employees), as well as general partnerships (PS), farm enterprises (ZS) and sole proprietors (IK), are estimated using administrative data (VAT turnover).

-The number of units in each part of the population varies.
-It is adjusted to include new economically active enterprises (according to the above criteria) in the set of surveyed statistical units, specifying the economic activities of enterprises, receiving additional or clarified information from respondents, as well as more up-to-date data from administrative data sources.
+The number of units in each stratum varies.
+Adjustments are made by including newly active enterprises (meeting the above criteria) in the survey frame, refining the classification of enterprises by economic activity, obtaining additional or corrected information from respondents, as well as using updated administrative data sources.

 Year | Sample size |